Fired Equinox Trainer Kills General Manager, Injures Another Employee

-An Equinox trainer who members said was popular at the gym stepped inside the main entrance of the health club with a gun around 1 p.m.
-Eastern on April 8, assumed a shooting stance and shot a general manager and fitness manager before killing himself.
-He had been fired that morning.

-Abeku Wilson, a former trainer with Equinox, shot the manager and the fitness manager at an Equinox gym in Coral Gables, Florida, before turning his gun on himself on Saturday.
-The manager later died at the hospital.
-(Photo taken from Abeku Wilson's Facebook page.)

-A former Equinox trainer shot two Equinox employees at an Equinox gym in Coral Gables, Florida, before killing himself with his gun, after being fired that morning, according to multiple media reports.
+A former Equinox trainer shot two Equinox employees at an Equinox gym in Coral Gables, Florida, before killing himself with his gun after being fired that morning, according to multiple media reports.
 One of the employees, Janice Ackerman, 35, was the general manager at the health club.
 She later died from her injuries.
 The other employee, Mario Hortis, 42, is a fitness manager at the gym.
-He is still in the hospital.
+(UPDATE: Hortis later died of his injuries.)

 The shooter, Abeku Wilson, was a 33-year-old trainer who had been fired earlier that day and returned with a gun, according to a report from The Miami Herald .